AngangGuo/blog/content/posts/2020/Notes - Go Programming Language.md

 {{end}}
 ```

+#### Method# 1
-* Other files will use the base template and define other blocks in the file
+Other files will use the base template and define other blocks in the file

-For example, note the first line in index.gohtml
 ```
+// index.gohtml
 {{template "tmBase" .}}
 {{define "tmTitle"}}Index Title{{end}}
 {{define "tmContent"}} <h2>Index Content</h2> {{end}}

+// Note: base.gohtml must be list as the first file in ParseFiles, then other files tmpl, _ := template.ParseFiles("template/base.gohtml", "template/index.gohtml") tmpl.ExecuteTemplate(os.Stdout, "index.gohtml", "data")
 ```

-* It's important to parse the base file first
+#### Method# 2
+1. Don't use `{{template "tmBase" .}}` in content template `index.gohtml`
+2. Use "tmBase" template name instead of file name "index.gohtml" in `ExecuteTemplate`

 ```
+// index.gohtml
+// 1. remove this line: {{template "tmBase" .}}
+{{define "tmTitle"}}Index Title{{end}}
+{{define "tmContent"}} <h2>Index Content</h2> {{end}}

-// base.gohtml must be list as the first file in ParseFiles, then other files indexTmpl, _ := template.ParseFiles("template/base.gohtml", "template/index.gohtml")
+tmpl, _ := template.ParseFiles("template/base.gohtml", "template/index.gohtml")
+// 2. use "tmBase" template instead of "index.gohtml"
+tmpl.ExecuteTemplate(os.Stdout, "tmBase", "data")
 ```

 * Pitfall: you can only parse base and one of the content template.
-If you parse more than one content template file, the last one will override the previous content.
+If you parse more than one content template files, the last one will override the previous content.

 ```
 // base.gohtml